scottyschup/ruby-curriculum/basic-design/refactoring.md

 that are lightly coupled.
 A good class delegates responsibility as necessary to other objects; it shouldn't need to know everything about what every other object is doing (omniscience), and it shouldn't micromanage how other objects manage their responsibilities.
+Nothing in your program usually needs to even about the existence of everything else.

 **Dead code**: don't leave commented-out (or otherwise unused) code in your codebase.
 This is why we have version control (we'll learn about git soon!).
+Clean up after yourself!

+## Clean Code

+Clean code is the mark of a good programmer.
+Getting things to work only gets you halfway.
+Making code clear and elegant (i.e. clean) will take you all the way home.

+Endeavor to write clean code.
+Pay attention to style.
+Pay attention to code organization.
+Pay attention to code smells.
+Refactor often and aggressively.
+Bask in the beauty of clean code.
+Take pride in it.

 ## Refactoring: From Good to Great